 I love origami.
 There’s a calmness to it that really appeals to the crafty, creative side of me.
 The little sliver of me that wants ‘quiet time’ as Chief calls it.

 When I was growing up in Leamington Spa, one of the things that I remember was the grand opening of the Royal Priors Shopping Centre in 1988.
 It was quite the event, the Queen came and we all waved!
 One of the first shops that I recall being in the Royal Priors was Hammicks book shop.
-They regularly had holiday events and on one such occasion a couple came to promote their new book about making origami creatures.
+They regularly had holiday events and on one such occasion a couple (Steve and Megumi Biddle) came to promote their new book about making origami shapes.
 So started my love for this art.

 Now my boys are getting older I am enjoying passing this skill on to them.
 Not that I am very skilled!
 I do enjoy it though and I think that there is something fun about being able to turn a piece of paper into a swan or a boat.